THCloud/MeanPro2/README.md

 ## Comments

+If without template engine, express still need to provide an api to send HTML files.
+And angular's route means nothing here.

 This project hasn't finished yet!
+BUG in it!